jankleinert/web-app-builder-workshop/raneto/content/04-understanding-chained-builds.md

 First, let’s take a look at the third and fourth images.
 We can see that both are defined as Docker images, and we can see where they come from.

-The third is the web-app-builder image, nodeshift/centos7-s2i-web-app, which is using the 10.x tag from Docker hub.
+The third is the Web App Builder image, `nodeshift/centos7-s2i-web-app`, which is using the `10.x` tag from Docker hub.

-The fourth is an NGINX image (version 1.12) using the latest tag from Docker hub.
+The fourth is an NGINX image (version 1.12) using the `latest` tag from Docker hub.

 Now let’s take a look at those first two images.
 Both images are empty to start.
 These images will be created during the build phase.